minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Video-only topics are not allowed

 ## Download Links

-## Tagging Format

-When needed, topics that are required to follow the tagging format should include the following in the title

- * Version of MC it applies or is made for, or [Any] if it is not specific to any
- * If it requires addition mods or content
- * If the topic is about a resource pack that includes sounds, it must include [Sound] in the tag
+Topics that offer downloadable content must follow the following rules:
+  * The download link must be located on the topic
+  * The download link must be clearly visible and easy to locate
+  * Linking to another page is not allowed, except if the page is a file-sharing page

 ## File Guidelines

 When a topic offers a downloadable file, the topic and file must follow these rules: